-Any issue that impacts a child’s ability to eat/drink, causes limits in weight gain, growth and development may indicate that child has a Feeding Disorder.
-At Northeast Rehabilitation, we have therapists with specialized training in feeding and swallowing specific to children’s needs.
-Speech and occupational therapists collaborate as a team to ensure children are receiving the appropriate interventions at home, school and within the medical community.
+Any issue that impacts a child’s ability to eat and/or drink causing limits in weight gain, growth and development may indicate that child has a Feeding Disorder.
+At NRH, our Pediatric Feeding Program includes therapists with specialized training in feeding and swallowing disorders for typical to medically complex patients.
+Our Pediatric Feeding therapy team includes speech and occupational therapists who will collaborate to ensure your child is receiving the appropriate interventions at home, school and within the medical community.

 Children exhibiting the following symptoms may benefit from a feeding disorder evaluation: